yanzewu/line/doc/doc.md

     - If a column selection is not present, by default all columns in the file are added into current figure ($0:$1 if only one column, $1:$2,... if multiple columns).
 A file will be selected first if its name coincide with column name.
 Use '$' to select column to avoid such conflict, or set *--force-column-selection=true*.
 - style, val: See [Style name and value](#list-of-valid-style-and-names).
     - If a style is [broadcastable](#broadcasity), it will be applied to other data in this command, unless set explicitly.
+- linespec: Matlab-style line descriptor, which consists of short abbreviation of various line/point types and colors.
+See [this link](https://www.mathworks.com/help/matlab/ref/linespec.html) for details.

 Expression: